evaaaaawu/evaaaaawu.com/src/content/en/git-implementation-cheatsheet-for-beginners.md

       Switch to the branch

-2. (Write code... repeat basic workflow steps 3 & 4)
+2. (Write code...repeating steps 3 & 4 of the basic workflow)

 3. `git push origin [branch name]`

    Push to GitHub

-4. Go to your repo and write & create a PR (Pull Request)
+4. Go to your repo, write & create a PR (Pull Request)

-5. Copy the PR link and give it to your partners (like managers, colleagues, etc.)
+5. Copy the PR link and give it to your colleagues (such as supervisors, coworkers, etc.)

-6. (After your partner reviews and merges) `git checkout main`
+6. (After your colleagues review and merge) `git checkout main`

    Switch to main

 7. `git pull origin main`

-   Pull down the latest changes
+   Pull the latest changes

    Alternative approach: